FloSchuberth/cSEM/README.md

   - `testOMF()` : performs a test for overall model fit
   - `testMICOM()` : performs a test for composite measurement invariance
-  - `testMGD` : performs a test for multi-group differences
+  - `testMGD` : performs a test to assess multi-group differences

 All functions require a `cSEMResults` object.